fredcallaway/graphs-in-space/writing/nunotes.md

+# TODO

+## Model
+- binding operation
+    - C -> A -> B -> D   becomes   C -> AB -> D
+- learning at multiple levels
+    - build into ID vectors of chunks?
+    - do explicitly?
+- reconsider learning algo
+- generalization
+    - try complete on comprehension task
+    - neighbor not 0 - 1

+## Analysis
+- grammaticality measure
+    - chunkedness for all pairs not just actual chunks..
+- complete scrambling
+- perplexity?

+## Abstract
+- "we used a modified BLEU score"
+- vague, but clear that it's been implemented

+# MISC

 - Reading time data for evaluating broad-coverage models of English sentence processing
 - Cowan (2000) for choice of 4 window size